A Homeowner's Guide to the Roof Tax Credit

 Before you get too excited about the savings, let's make sure your roofing project checks all the right boxes.
 The federal government has a few key requirements to ensure the tax credit goes toward truly energy-efficient upgrades.
 Think of it as a checklist for your project.
 You'll need to consider the type of materials you use, where you live, and whether you're updating an existing home or building a new one.
 Let's walk through each of these rules so you can feel confident about qualifying.

-The ENERGY STAR Certification Rule
+Why ENERGY STAR Certification Matters

 This is the most important rule.
 To qualify for the tax credit, your new roofing materials must meet strict energy efficiency standards set by the government.
 A cool roof is designed to reflect more sunlight and absorb less heat than a standard roof, which helps keep your home cooler and reduces your air conditioning costs.
 The easiest way to know if your shingles or roofing materials qualify is to look for the ENERGY STAR label.
 This certification confirms the product meets the required performance levels for solar reflectance.
 When you're shopping for materials, always ask your contractor to show you products that are ENERGY STAR certified for your specific region.